When Jennifer Auyer's father died at age 64 from complications of type 2 diabetes, she faced a turning point in her own struggle with the disease.

 "I said, 'I don't want to go through what he went through.'
 I was following the same path, and what am I going to do differently?
 I wanted to find something to help me.
 I was desperate."

-When she found out about a weight loss and exercise class at Joslin Diabetes Center in Boston, she signed up fast.
-In the course, Jacqueline Shahar, MEd, a clinical exercise physiologist at Joslin, taught her to do the best exercises for people with type 2 diabetes.
+When she heard about a weight loss and exercise class at Joslin Diabetes Center in Boston, she signed up fast.
+The course was taught by Jacqueline Shahar, a clinical exercise physiologist.

 Get the latest Diabetes newsletter delivered to your inbox!